Joshua Lee Padgett

 I am currently a Research Associate in the Department of Mathematics and Statistics at Texas Tech University and an Affiliated Faculty member at the Center for Astrophysics, Space Physics, and Engineering Research.
 I received my Ph.D. in Mathematics from Baylor University in August 2017 under the advisement of Qin "Tim" Sheng.
 Before that I received my B.S. in Mathematics from Gardner-Webb University, where I also was a member of the Track and Field team (I competed in the javelin and hammer throw).
 My undergraduate studies also included cellular biology, which led to several semesters worth of research into various aspects of cancer metabolism (in particular, the Warburg effect).

-A link with the information regarding the JMM Special Session I am co-organizing, may be found here.
+A link with the information regarding the JMM Special Session I co-organized in 2020, may be found here.

 A link with the information regarding the XVIII Red Raider Minisymposium I am co-organizing, may be found here.
 Due to health concerns related to the spread of COVID-19, the minisymposium is being rescheduled for Fall 2020 (more information to come).